spectrum-finance/spectrum/docs/Connector.md

     /// Spectrum Network withdrawal transaction
     Withdrawal {
-        /// Value that was successfully exported from Spectrum-network to some recipient on-chain.
+        /// Value that was successfully withdrawn from Spectrum-network to some recipient on-chain.
-        exported_value: Vec<TermCell>,
+        withdrawn_value: Vec<TermCell>,
         vault_balance: VaultBalance<U>,
     },